Deltares/dfm_tools/README.rst

 	- ``git clone https://github.com/openearth/dfm_tools.git`` (repos gets cloned to local drive, checkout of master branch)
 	- to update: ``git pull`` (?)
 	- NOTE: it is also possible to download the zip from https://github.com/openearth/dfm_tools, but this is not recommended since getting the updates is easier this way
+	- NOTE: in the near future (hopefully within a week), this package should be installable via pip, after registering on PyPI. then users do not need github anymore, only developers do

 - Install Python:
 	- Download the newest anaconda 64 bit